 Energy demand is the term used to describe the consumption of energy by human activity.
 It drives the whole energy system, influencing the total amount of energy used; the location of, and types of fuel used in the energy supply system; and the characteristics of the end use technologies that consume energy.

 When we talk about energy demand, we refer to all uses of energy: electricity, transport fuels and fuels for heating and industrial processes.
 Our current energy system is at the beginning of a period of massive change.
-In order to respond to the threat of climate change, we will probably need to eliminate fossil fuels from the UK energy system by the middle of this century.
+In order to respond to the threat of climate change, we will need to eliminate fossil fuels from the UK energy system by 2050.
 Energy efficiency has increased and demand in the UK has fallen significantly in the last decade, but this trend needs to be continued and reinforced.

 Many people are working on energy storage solutions and these are improving.
 Greater flexibility in electricity demand, often called demand side response, can also help.
 This involves a much greater understanding of the timing of energy demand and how it can be altered, either by changing our energy practices (e.g. doing the washing at different times) or storing energy locally (e.g. in hot water tanks or electric vehicle batteries).
 There are some technologies that promise to manage demand through smart devices connected via the internet and smart meters to a smart grid.
 Significant social changes will need to accompany these technological changes.

 We will also need to decarbonise the fuels we use in heating and transport.
 Electrification can play a big role in this.
 We are already seeing increased demand for electric vehicles and some electric heating.
 However, complete electrification of heating is unlikely, and there are similar issues in moving away from fossil fuels in freight transport, aviation, shipping and many industrial processes.
 It is therefore likely that new energy carriers such as hydrogen will be needed, raising new issues for energy demand research.